Skip to main content

 1. Strategic Nutritional Protocols

 The composition of your diet provides the literal building blocks for hormones.
 Testosterone is synthesized from cholesterol, making adequate intake of healthy fats a prerequisite for its production.
-Research, including a 2021 meta-analysis published in The Journal of Steroid Biochemistry and Molecular Biology, has shown that low-fat diets are associated with significant decreases in total and free in men.
+Research, including a 2021 meta-analysis published in The Journal of Steroid Biochemistry and Molecular Biology, has shown that low-fat diets are associated with significant decreases in total and free testosterone levels in men.
 This underscores the importance of dietary fat for hormonal integrity.

 • Macronutrient Balance ∞ Diets that are extremely low in fat or excessively high in protein have been shown in some studies to suppress testosterone levels.
 A balanced approach, incorporating healthy fats from sources like avocados, nuts, and olive oil, complex carbohydrates, and sufficient protein, supports the entire endocrine system.